 To read more about Mary Oliver, click here.

 Through this poem, Mary Oliver wants to directly talk to her readers.
 This is very much clear, the way she uses the word “you” in the beginning and throughout the poem.

-This poem is an attempt by Oliver to inspire people to be true to themselves and the nature rather than run a never ending race to be prefect for people.
+This poem is an attempt by Oliver to inspire people to be true to themselves and nature rather than run a never-ending race to be perfect for people.
 And that “you” are not alone with life full of despair.
 There are millions, and you will definitely find someone to share it with.
 You just need some patience.
 This is also and attempt by the poet to promote human connectivity.

 She says even the “wild geese” who have already endured the harsh winters are heading to home, so will you one day.